‘Young And Restless’ Spoilers: Scotty’s Return Brings Sheila Back To Genoa City?

 — SheilaCarter'sArmy (@EvilHasAName) January 26, 2017

-According to She Knows Soaps, Hall’s first airdate has not been announced, but the spoilers suggest that it should be in the next four weeks.
-Young and Restless seems to have a deeper plan than just bring Scotty back to see his mother.
+According to She Knows Soaps, Daniel Hall’s first airdate has not been announced, but spoilers suggest that it should be in the next four weeks.
+Young and Restless seems to have a deeper plan than just bringing Scotty back to see his mother.
 All the ground work has been laid to bring Sheila back to torture Lauren again.

 No one has ever played a better villain than Sheila.
 She has been a thorn in Lauren’s side for decades.
 For the past 12 years, Young and Restless fans assumed that Sheila was dead, but what if she didn’t die when Lauren shot her in 2006?